Myrmecoman/sc2_image_processing_api/docs/clicker_helper.md

 ### click_middle_window(int, int)

 Clicks the corresponding object on the middle window of the game.
 When multiple elements are selected, this can be used to get on of them.

-### put_selected_in_group(int)

-Put selected element(s) in the corresponding group.
-This uses keyboards keys and therefore can change depending on your keybinds in the game.